 - Pre-Trip Planning

-The Canadian Avalanche Centre (CAC) is a non-government, not for profit organization dedicated to public avalanche safety.
-The CAC came into existence in 2004 with the support and collaboration of federal, provincial and private sector agencies involved in avalanche safety.
+Avalanche Canada is a non-government, not for profit organization dedicated to public avalanche safety.
+Avalanche Canada came into existence under the name Canadian Avalanche Centre in 2004 with the support and collaboration of federal, provincial and private sector agencies involved in avalanche safety.
+In September 2014 we officially changed our name from the Canadian Avalanche Centre (CAC) to Avalanche Canada.

 What do we do?
 We coordinate public avalanche safety programs, deliver public avalanche awareness and education programs, provide curriculum and support to instructors of recreational avalanche courses, act as a central point-of-contact for avalanche information, and encourage avalanche research.